Updated July 11, 2023

 What is Leveraged Finance?

 In the case of leveraged finance, the proportion of debt is much higher than the standard type of debt financing.
-Higher debt means higher interest payout and higher repayment obligations that the companies have to fulfill, irrespective of their ability to generate profit, to retain solvency.
+Higher debt means higher interest payout and repayment obligations that the companies must fulfill, irrespective of their ability to generate profit, to retain solvency.

 Some of the key takeaways of the article are: